No-Show Socks vs Sockless Insoles: Which Is Better?

 Are sockless insoles better than no-show socks?

 For most people, yes.
 Sockless insoles stay in place because they attach to the insole, not your foot—so you avoid slipping, bunching, and visible sock lines.
+See the full comparison in our best no-show sock alternatives guide.

 Do no-show socks prevent shoe odor?

 They can help, but many still slip or trap heat, which increases sweat.
 Odor comes from moisture + bacteria, so the best approach is reducing moisture buildup inside the shoe.
+Read our full guide on how to stop shoes from smelling without socks for the complete fix.

 Do sockless insoles help with sweaty feet?

 Yes.
 Sockless insoles like NotSocks absorb sweat on a washable layer, helping your shoes stay drier and more comfortable.
+For people with heavier-than-average sweating, see our hyperhidrosis guide for a tailored approach.

 Will NotSocks show above my shoes?